khanh-huynh-jh/interactive-card-details-form-main/README.md

 ### Continued development

 This website responsiveness has not been great yet.
 It can be improved by changing the layout of html.
 Through this project I figure out that `html` layout also play a huge role when it come to responsiveness.
-In future project, I should better spend more time on deciding with `html` is best.
+In future project, I should better spend more time on deciding with `html` layout is best.

 ### Useful resources